-(You don’t typically see this only lower priced models!)
+(You don’t typically see this, only lower-priced models!)

 Another nice feature about Rockford Fosgate subwoofers is that they use anodized aluminum voice coil formers to help dissipate heat more effectively.

 We’re going to ask you to trust us on this one.
-A lot of reviews out there say to not go cheap on your sub.
+A lot of reviews out there say not to go cheap on your sub.
 However, we think this one is very reasonably priced.

 Infinity makes a great, well-rounded collection of audio equipment, including subwoofers, speakers, and amplifiers.
 Infinity is an American company that has been specializing in all sorts of audio equipment since 1968.

-They have mastered the art of providing high quality products that are built to last.
+They have mastered the art of providing high-quality products that are built to last.

 The Infinity Ref1000S is no exception.
 It is a solid sub for a great price.

 It features a high-gloss polypropylene cone that’s accurate and hard-hitting.
-Infinity also used a large roll foam surround for precise linear movement of the cone and for optimum performance and durability.
+Infinity also used a large roll foam surround for precise linear movement of the cone and optimum performance and durability.

 Additionally, its dual 4-ohm voice coils give you a lot more flexibility in terms of wiring, and it will make your sound system easy to expand if you decide to go that way down the road.

-With Alpine’s type-S subwoofers you’ll hear and feel satisfying bass.
+With Alpine’s Type-S subwoofers, you’ll hear and feel satisfying bass.

 The sub linked to above can handle an astounding 1000 watts of RMS power (500 watts per coil), which is actually enormous.

-Furthermore, its dual oversized 4-ohm voice coils give you the wiring flexibility you’ll need to build a dynamic sound system that can be easily extended by additional components (subs, amps, headunits…).
+Furthermore, its dual oversized 4-ohm voice coils give you the wiring flexibility you’ll need to build a dynamic sound system that can be easily extended by additional components (subs, amps, head units…).